stephanenicolas/toothpick/README.md

 * [Okuki](https://github.com/wongcain/okuki) is a simple, hierarchical navigation bus and back stack for Android, with optional Rx bindings, and Toothpick DI integration.
 * [KotlinWeather](https://github.com/ekamp/KotlinWeather) is a simple example of using ToothPick with Kotlin and gradle integration using kapt.

+# Credits

+Most of the effort on version 2 has been actively supported by Groupon.
+Thanks for this awesome OSS commitment !